alpheusday/get_dir.rs/README.md

 ## Installation

-To install this package, run the following command:
+Install this package as a dependency in the project:

 ```bash
 cargo add get_dir